 Call for applications for appointment to the Registration and Notifications Committee

-The National Registration and Accreditation Scheme (the National Scheme) regulates 800,000 registered health practitioners and over 180,000 registered students across 16 health professions.
+The National Registration and Accreditation Scheme (the National Scheme) regulates more than 800,000 registered health practitioners and over 180,000 registered students across 16 health professions.

-The Occupational Therapy Board of Australia (the Board) is seeking applications from experienced registered occupational therapists for appointment to its Registration and Notifications Committee (the Committee) to assist the Board in its primary role of protecting the public.
+The Podiatry Board of Australia (the Board) is seeking applications from suitably qualified and experienced registered podiatrists and podiatric surgeons for appointment to its Registration and Notifications Committee (the RNC) to assist the Board in its primary role of protecting the public.

-More information about the role, eligibility requirements and the application process can be found in the attached Terms of Reference and Information guide.
+More information about the role, eligibility requirements and the application process can be found in the Terms of reference and Information guide.